Sam-Ayman/Python-Projects/README.md

    ...

 Feel free to explore each project directory to learn more about the specific projects and their functionalities.

-## Installation

-To run any of the projects in this repository, you will need to have Python installed on your machine.
-If you don't have Python installed, you can download it from the official Python website: https://www.python.org/

-Additionally, some projects may have specific dependencies or require additional libraries.
-In such cases, I have provided detailed installation instructions within each project's directory.

 ## Usage